 - Endoscopic through-the-nose (transnasal) surgical tumor removal.
 Mayo Clinic was among the first institutions to extensively research this technique, which is now widely used to treat pituitary tumors.
-When performed by doctors experienced with this method, it is proven to be highly successful and usually reduces the length of the hospital stay and the level of discomfort.
+When performed by doctors experienced with this method, it has proved to be highly successful and usually reduces the length of the hospital stay and the level of discomfort.

 - Proton therapy.
-Proton therapy offers precise radiation dose delivery to the tumor target and protection for nearby healthy tissue.
+Proton therapy delivers precise radiation doses to the tumor and protects nearby healthy tissue.
 This is because proton beams, unlike X-rays, do not travel beyond the tumor.
 Mayo Clinic's Proton Beam Therapy Program has treatment facilities at the clinic's campuses in Arizona and Minnesota.

 Your treatment team